IngridOrnum/ca-html-css-ingrid/README.md

 # ca-html-css-ingrid

-This is my HTML and CSS course assignment while stydying on NOROFF - school of technology and digital media.
+This is my HTML and CSS course assignment while studying on NOROFF - school of technology and digital media.

 Link to website: ca-html-css-ingrid-75cmzo6zs-ingrids-projects-a7f536c4.vercel.app